revivisection/rogue-trader-character-sheet/README.md

 ## Terms of use
 For the code itself, it's [MIT](https://opensource.org/license/mit) baby!
 Use it tweak it mail it charge it upgrade it, whatever.

-Certain image assets, as stated in the "Credits" section above, are owned by either Owlcat Games or Games Workshop.
+Certain image assets, as stated in the "Credits" section above, were extracted from W40k: Rogue Trader and thus their copyright owner are either Owlcat Games or Games Workshop.
 Please use with discretion and preferably for personal and non-commercial purposes.
 Last thing anyone wants is James Workshop knocking at their door.